Home page

 Brief Biography

-Amr Adly is assistant professor in the department of political science at The American University in Cairo (AUC).
-He worked as a researcher at the Middle East directions program at the European University Institute.
-He worked as a non-resident scholar at the Carnegie Middle East Center, where his research centered on political economy, development studies, and economic sociology of the Middle East, with a focus on Egypt.
+Amr Adly is an associate professor in the Department of Political Science at The American University in Cairo (AUC).
+He previously served as a researcher at the Middle East Directions Program at the European University Institute and as a non-resident scholar at the Carnegie Middle East Center, where his research focused on political economy, development studies and the economic sociology of the Middle East with a particular emphasis on Egypt.

 Adly has taught political economy at AUC and Stanford University.
-He has also worked as a project manager at the center of democracy, development, and the rule of law at Stanford University, where he was a postdoctoral fellow.
+He also worked as a project manager at the Center on Democracy, Development and the Rule of Law (CDDRL) at Stanford University, where he was a postdoctoral fellow.

-Adly is the author of cleft capitalism: the social origins of failed market-making in Egypt (Stanford University Press, 2020) and state reform and development in the Middle East: the cases of Turkey and Egypt (Routledge, 2012).
-He has been published in several peer-reviewed journals, including Geoforum, Business and Politics, the journal of Turkish Studies, and Middle Eastern Studies.
-Adly is also a frequent contributor to print and online news sources, including Bloomberg, Jadaliyya, and Al-Shorouk.
+He is the author of Cleft Capitalism: The Social Origins of Failed Market-Making in Egypt (Stanford University Press, 2020) and State Reform and Development in the Middle East: The Cases of Turkey and Egypt (Routledge, 2012).
+His work has appeared in several peer-reviewed journals, including the Socio-Economic Review, British Journal of Middle Eastern Studies, Contemporary Islam, Mediterranean Politics, Geoforum, Business and Politics, Turkish Studies and Middle Eastern Studies.
+Adly is also a frequent contributor to print and online news outlets, including Bloomberg, Jadaliyya and Al-Manassa.

 Research Interest